ericmlantz/myportfolio/README.md

 # I'm Eric Lantz and this is my portfolio!

-I created it to look and act like a Mac desktop screen!
+I created my portfolio to _LOOK_ and _ACT_ like a Mac desktop screen!

 The home page has a dock which includes: